rotosports/incubus-network-nemo/contrib/testnet-4000/README.md

     kvcli q auth account $(kvcli keys show accB -a)
 ```

-If testing locally, start the Nemo rest server:
+If testing locally, start the Fury rest server:

 ```bash
     kvcli rest-server
 ```

-Now we'll create an unsigned request, sign it, and broadcast it to the Nemo blockchain via the rest server.
+Now we'll create an unsigned request, sign it, and broadcast it to the Fury blockchain via the rest server.
 Note that if you're using the mainnet or testnet, the host IP address will need to be updated to point at an active rest server instead of http://127.0.0.1.

 ### Create CDP example request